-Purpose: It is our goal to provide a safe and healthful environment for everyone that utilizes
+Purpose: It is our goal to provide a safe and healthful environment for everyone that utilizes the district's facilities.
+This includes employees, students, and visitors to our district.

 Providing a safe environment goes beyond the obvious of properly maintaining buildings and grounds.
 A safe environment entails the attitude of the people occupying that environment.
 Therefore, we believe that safety is an attitude which must be cultivated and reinforced.